TechPmCareerPath/AI_Job_Search_Center/README.md

 streamlit run app.py
 ```

-A new browser window will open with a URL pointing to your localhost like: http://localhost:8501/
+In a few seconds, a new browser window will open with a URL pointing to your localhost like: http://localhost:8501/

 ## Feature walkthrough